Skip to content

 Menopause

-Menopause is characterised by a decline in the hormones progesterone and oestrogen, and ultimately the cessation of menstruation.
+Menopause is characterised by a decline in the hormones oestrogen and progesterone, and sometimes testosterone, and ultimately the cessation of menstruation.
 The experience can be exacerbated by an inadequate intake of the nutrients necessary to produce hormones, subsequently, magnesium alongside vitamin B6 and saturated fats intake is vital.

 How much magnesium do women need?

-To support this wide range of roles, Public Health England recommend that adults should aim to consume 300mg daily.
+To support this wide range of roles, government health experts recommend that women should aim to consume 300mg daily.

 Dietary sources: